 You're typically covered for up to £100,000 in legal costs.
 But some home insurance legal cover only funds up to £25,000 of legal costs.

 As always, check the small print to make sure you’re happy with what you’re paying for.

 Given that solicitor's fees tend to range between £126 and £512 per hour, it could be worth considering for extra peace of mind.

 Is home insurance legal cover the same as liability cover?

-As mentioned, legal cover with your home insurance could help you take legal action in cases concerning things like:
+As mentioned, legal cover with your home insurance could help you take legal action in cases concerning:

 - Personal injury

 Liability cover is there to help you if you’re held responsible for something that happened at your house.